TankSlayer1337/circuits-frontend/README.md

 https://staging.exercise-circuits.cloudchaotic.com/

 ### Prod
-Pushing to a branch starting with "release/" will trigger a deployment to the prod environment. https://exercise-circuits.cloudchaotic.com/
+Publishing a new release will trigger a deployment to the prod environment. https://exercise-circuits.cloudchaotic.com/